jaysalvat/flin/README.md

 No Ajax methods planned.

 **Important Note:**
-Even if the extended Pin API is near jQuery API, its goal is ABSOLUTELY NOT to be compatible at all.
+Even if the extended Flin API is near jQuery API, its goal is ABSOLUTELY NOT to be compatible at all.

 ## Compatibility